rubend18/bionic_reading-vba/README.md

 If you have any concerns, questions, or comments about this repository, feel free to contact me by email at rubend18@hotmail.com.
 I am happy to answer any questions or comments you may have.
 Thank you for your interest in this project!

-# Macro en VBA para resaltar texto en el estilo de lectura biónica en Microsoft Word
+# Macro en VBA para resaltar texto con el estilo de lectura biónica en Microsoft Word

 Este repositorio contiene una macro en VBA que permite resaltar texto con el estilo bionic reading en Word con vba.